Sex Therapy

 Medically reviewed by Melissa Guarnaccia, LCSW

-Updated June 21, 2024by BetterHelp Editorial Team
+Updated November 14th, 2025 by BetterHelp Editorial Team

 Have you started to notice some differences in the bedroom?
 Maybe you've always had a little bit of trouble, or maybe it only started recently.
 Maybe it's physical or maybe it's psychological.
 No matter what’s going on, you can often get help from a sex therapy professional who is ready and willing to work with you to overcome your situation while helping you work through your questions and concerns.

 Whatever you may have heard, couples sex therapy, even online therapy for sex, and sex psychology is a legitimate field of work where you can get professional and discreet help for these personal concerns.
+Not only may your sexual life and sexual relations improve with sex therapy, but you may also notice a difference in your stress levels, mental health, emotional intimacy with your partner, and overall relationship well-being.

 Ilona Titova/EyeEm